 Minimize HTTP Requests

-- Use Browser Caching: Leverage browser caching to store frequently used resources locally on a visitor’s device.
+At the same time, use browser caching to store frequently used resources locally on a visitor’s device, which further reduces load times.

 Enable Browser Caching